-Even though marijuana plants are generally quite strong and resilient, they can be quite delicate when they are just little babies.
-The point is to be very careful and gentle with them, as they are quite fragile in this stage of life.
-In most cases, a simple transplant is not going to shock your plant too much, but particularly in the case of sativas, for example, they can be quite delicate.
+Even though marijuana plants are generally quite strong and resilient, they can be very delicate when they are just little babies.
+The point is to be very careful and gentle with them, as they are fragile in this stage of life.
+In most cases, a simple transplant is not going to shock your plant too much, but particularly in the case of sativas, for example, they can be especially delicate.
 Just always be mindful when handling your cannabis plant!

 How to perform the transplant